Get equal doses of history and ambiance in a state park cabin, woods, trees, or lakeside. Here are the best Texas State Park Lodges and cabins.

 The Best Texas State Park Lodges and Cabins

 Find the best Texas State Park lodges and cabins across the state, from the East Texas Piney Woods to the rugged mountains in West Texas.

 Indian Lodge at Davis Mountains State Park

-Inside the lodge, the hand-hewn beams adorn the ceilings and many rooms feature fireplaces.
-The Indian Lodge offers 39 rooms in total, including the original 16 rooms of the CCC structure.
+Inside the lodge, hand-hewn beams adorn the ceilings, and many rooms feature fireplaces.
+The Indian Lodge offers 39 rooms, including the original 16 rooms of the CCC structure.

 It’s a full-service hotel with an on-site restaurant.
-The Black Bear Restaurant is open for breakfast, lunch, and dinner, Wednesday through Sunday.
+The Black Bear Restaurant is open Wednesday through Sunday for breakfast, lunch, and dinner.

 The rooms offer renovated interiors, complete with all the standard features.
-Outside, find a seasonal pool along with hiking in the Davis Mountains State Park.
+Outside, find a seasonal pool and hiking in the Davis Mountains State Park.

 Indian Lodge, located at 16453 Park Road 3 in Fort Davis, is open year-round.
 Doubles start from $150 a night.